 First of all, as someone who has spent 20 years teaching Thai Massage therapy, I am writing this for those who want to learn Thai Massage or are practicing it already.
-However most of the principles apply to any kind of massage.
+However, most of the principles apply to any kind of massage.

-How could success in a Thai Massage career look like?
+What could success in a Thai Massage career look like?

 Here are some items that should be on a success list:

-What are professional challenges?
+What are professional challenges in Thai Massage?

 Challenges: For example lack of clients, lack of skills, or lack of a good working environment.